norvigaward/2012-naward09/README.md

 Or so it may seem...
 It might just turn out to work and even be correct!

 ##TODO's
-* Write a Shannon-calculator (oh, this one also needs the "big picture" -> total occurences)
+* Write a Shannon-calculator (oh, this one also needs the "big picture" -> total occurrences)
 * Think of what to do with non-existing char combo's
 * Generate some fancy graphs?
 * Think of what size our tuples should be